-Architecture Photography In Downtown Honolulu
+Architecture in Downtown Honolulu

 Take a stroll around downtown Honolulu and have your camera ready.
 The many different neighborhoods of this city all have something different to offer.

 Once you get to Oahu, you’ll instantly notice all the mid-century modern architecture and signage.
-An architecture photographers dreamland.
+An architecture photographer’s dreamland.
 As you’re walking through the downtown business district, duck into the lobbies of some of the buildings.
 For example, First Hawaiian Bank has a lovely public gallery in it!.